l7mp/learning-go/99-labs/01-setup/README.md

 - `exercise.go`: is a placeholder for your solution;
 - `exercise_test.go`: is a test file that will check if your solution is correct.

-If any of these files is missing, you forgot to generate the homeworks, so go back to the previous step.
+If any of these files is missing or contains a placeholder that means you forgot to generate the homeworks, so go back to the previous step.

 Issue the below command to run the tests: this should fail as there is no solution yet.